nishtala/TwigHPCA2020/README.md

+## I'm no longer maintaing this project.
+Please fix any bugs you find yourself 🦖
 * I. Overview

 Twig is a user-level scheduler for Linux OS, designed to implement a deep RL-based BDQ architecture for scheduling latency-critical applications and improving energy efficiency of cloud systems.
 This scheduler was built at the Norwegian University of Science and Technology, and is provided with a copy of the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).